MatthewCallis/eludevisibility.org/_posts/2016-04-24-granhistoria-genshi-sekaiki-sample.md

 Which is one of the most poignant lines in the game, I think.
 So I'd imagine there's lines like that all over.
 From a cursory look at the villagers, they say the same things but their locations are different.
 So while the second screenshot you posted of talking to a villager looks very different, the content is just switched.
 The next big sequence also plays out a little more dramatically in the final version, though the content is about the same, because a bandit attack on a wedding to steal part of a mechanical god isn't complete without someone yelling "Die!".

 Then there are several differences in the timeline and character list (select 世界記 from the menu to see both).
 Mostly minor; one minor character was cut from the final list, and a couple more were added.
 Some don't have final sprites, and there are some events shuffled around in the timeline, and some that aren't described.
 It's the saddest, most ambitious game from that era I can think of, and although it's flawed I love it.

+There was a major change to the character screen -- the very last guy, Kain, never should have been there.
+It's a plot point that you don't know anything about him at the beginning of the game.
+So it's interesting he was there at all.

 {% include compare_local.html
     name_1='Status - Final'